Ultimate Guide to Creating the Best Charcuterie Boards

 10. Quick and Easy Charcuterie Board

-Nourish & Fete promises that you can produce a beautiful grazing tray in ten minutes.
+Nourish & Fete promises you can create a beautiful grazing tray in 10 minutes.
 It’s true!
 This small charcuterie board recipe calls for a variety of items in lesser quantities.

 Quick and Easy Grazing Platter Cheese Board